justjam2013/homebridge-virtual-accessories/README.md

 ```

 #### Synology
-If you are installing Virtual Accessories For Homebridge in a Homebridge instance running on Synology, you will need to ensure that a build toolchain is installed.
+If you are installing Virtual Accessories For Homebridge in a Homebridge instance running on Synology DSM, you will need to ensure that a build toolchain is installed.

 This document provides steps for installing the Entware toolchain and other needed packages: [DSM 7: Enable Compiling Of Native Modules](https://github.com/homebridge/homebridge-syno-spk/wiki/DSM-7:-Enable-Compiling-Of-Native-Modules).